 Top 5 SAP Security Risks & How to Mitigate Them

 SAP Applications are the backbone of many large enterprises, handling critical processes like finance, treasury, supply chain, and human resources.
 This makes them prime targets for cyberattacks.
-Protecting these applications is paramount, yet the complexity and interconnectedness of SAP environments often present a significant attack surface.
-Understanding the common vulnerabilities and attack vectors is the first crucial step in fortifying your defenses.
-Let’s delve into the top 5 SAP security risks that your SAP system might be facing:
+Protecting these applications is paramount, yet the complexity and interconnectedness of SAP environments often present a massive attack surface.

 1. Missing SAP Security Patches: An Open Invitation to Attackers